Samsung/tizen-docs/docs/platform/porting/overview.md

 For more information on the Tizen framework layer, see the [Tizen Application Types](../../application/index.md#tizen-application-types).

-## Core Layer
+## Core layer

-The core layer consists of various subsystems:
+The core layer consists of various subsystems, they are:

 - **Application framework**

-  The Application framework provides application management, including launching other applications using the package name, URI, or MIME type.
+  The application framework provides application management, including launching other applications using the package name, URI, or MIME type.
 It also launches predefined services, such as the system dialer application.
 The Application framework also notifies applications of common events, such as low memory events, low battery, changes in screen orientation, and push notifications.

 - **Base**